Projects

 - A protosearch engine for archaeology, ArchSeer, primarily focused on map search.

-- eBizSearch was a
+- eBizSearch

-CiteSeer-like niche search engine and digital library
+was a CiteSeer-like niche search engine and digital library

-for business schools. eBizSearch
+for business schools. eBizSearch was a predecessor to

-was a predecessor to SmealSearch and was a also CiteSeer-like niche
+SmealSearch and was a also CiteSeer-like niche search engine

-engine for finding and indexing documents
+for finding and indexing documents about e-business and

-about e-business and e-commerce.
+e-commerce.
 All these were rolled into BizSeer.

 - Acknowledgement

-search was part of the old CiteSeer.IST project and has now been
+search was part of the old CiteSeer.IST project and

-replace by AckSeer.
+has now been replace by AckSeer.

 - Mobile social networking using mobile phones, MobiSNA, was one of the first to use social network ranking of videos.